- Academic Affairs

 6. Seats vacated by resignation, removal or for any other reason shall be filled by Staff Senate appointment until the next regular election for that seat.
 Permanent vacancies will be filled by the candidate with the next highest vote count within the employment category.
 If no candidates are available in the employment category, the vacancy will be filled by the next highest vote count from the other employment category.
 If all possible alternates and candidates have been exhausted then the Executive Committee will fill vacancies by appointment.

 7. Senators who have served 6 consecutive years will not be eligible to stand for election.
 After a one (1) year stand-down, a senator may self-nominate in future elections.
-Note: This will be effective beginning the first election after the acceptance of these by-laws.
+(Note - This does not apply to alternates, only voting members.)

 1. There shall be a minimum eight (8) business meetings of the Senate each term.
 All business meetings are open.
 The Senate will establish its calendar of business meetings for the year and forward it to the UMB President who will notify each member's dean or department of that schedule.

 2. If any member is absent from more than twenty five percent (25%) of the yearly scheduled working meeting sessions (July through June), the Executive Committee will notify the member in writing of its recommendation for removal from the Senate.